growingchange/website/index.md

-This is an example of the website.
-Some topics we need to address:
-- Home
-- Values and Perspectives on Our Practice
-- Fees
-- Cancellation/ Late Policy
-- Contact Information
-- Bio
-- Blog

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/growingchange/website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.